arnoc-intuvision/iu-reinforcement-learning-assignment/README.md

 This file contains the `LoadProfileDataLoader` class for:

 - Loading load profile data from CSV files
-- Preprocessing the data (normalization, feature engineering)
+- Preprocessing the data including:
+  - Feature engineering (time-of-use encoding, cyclic time features)
+  - Data normalization using MinMaxScaler to scale numerical features to [-1, 1] range
+  - Creating day-of-week indicators
+- Maintaining scaling information for converting between scaled and unscaled values
 - Converting data into formats suitable for the environment

 ### BESS_Control_With_Deep_Q-Learning.ipynb